tessel/t2-docs/API/Supported_Languages.md

 There is support for binary modules on Tessel 2 that are precompiled.
 The best way to find out whether the module you want is available is to try deploying it.
 The module has been precompiled, it will just work!

-For modules that have not been precompiled (you can see the list at [packages.tessel.io](packages.tessel.io)), you will see an error message like this ([Error message source in CLI](https://github.com/tessel/t2-cli/blob/master/lib/tessel/deployment/javascript.js)):
+For modules that have not been precompiled (you can see the list at [packages.tessel.io](packages.tessel.io)), you will see an error message explaining why it cannot be loaded:

 ```
-Pre-compiled module is missing: ${name}.
+Pre-compiled module is missing: {name of module}.
 This might be caused by any of the following:
  1. The binary is platform specific and cannot be compiled for OpenWRT.
  2. A pre-compiled binary has not yet been generated for this module.
  3. The binary didn't compile correctly for the platform that you're developing on.
     It's possible that the binary is Linux-only or even OpenWRT specific,
     try npm installing with "--force" and rerun your deployment command.
 Please file an issue at https://github.com/tessel/t2-cli/issues/new
 ```

 Submit an issue and we will look into precompiling it.
 Our precompilation server lives in the [`t2-compiler` repo](http://github.com/tessel/t2-compiler).